 From the most luxurious hotels to the priciest designer boutiques and some of the best chocolatiers in the world, Switzerland has your needs covered.
 And it’s all set against the backdrop of snow-capped peaks.

 Each Swiss city has its own unique charm.
-In the capital, Bern, you can marvel over the incredible medieval architecture; Basel, with its many splendid museums, is just as well suited to history buffs keen to learn more about the area.
-And super-wealthy Zürich is less of an education and more of a playground, filled with trendy art galleries, designer stores and fashionable nightlife venues frequented by the rich and famous.
-Then there’s Geneva, one of Switzerland’s most sought-after cities, home to powerful international organisations.
+In the capital, Bern, you can marvel over the incredible medieval architecture; Basel, with its many splendid museums, is just as well suited to history buffs eager to learn more about the area.
+And super-wealthy Zürich is less of an education and more of a playground, filled with trendy art galleries, designer stores, and fashionable nightlife venues frequented by the rich and famous.
+Then there’s Geneva, one of Switzerland’s most sought-after cities, home to powerful international organizations.

-But for lots of travellers, the biggest draw of Switzerland doesn't lie in the cities but in the great outdoors.
-Its mountainous landscapes are the perfect antidote to busy, urban life; a place where you can wander the lush green fields to the sound of alpine cowbells, or the roar of nearby waterfalls.
-Head upwards to the peaks and you can get a view of the famous Matterhorn, which stands at over 4km tall.
+But for lots of travelers, the biggest draw of Switzerland doesn't lie in the cities but in the great outdoors.
+Its mountainous landscapes are the perfect antidote to busy, urban life, a place where you can wander the lush green fields to the sound of alpine cowbells or the roar of nearby waterfalls.
+Head upwards to the peaks and you can get a view of the famous Matterhorn, which stands at over 4 km tall.

 This exceptional natural landscape lends itself well to active pursuits.
 Skiing is hugely popular, as is ice skating and the more family-friendly tobogganing.
 Plus, nothing beats a mug of Swiss hot chocolate after a day on the slopes.
 During the warmer months, once the snow melts, the hills become a lush green playground for mountain biking and hiking.

 And while you could easily spend all your time in Switzerland, its location means that the country is a great base for exploring the rest of Europe, with numerous rail and road links to Italy, Austria, Germany, and France.